nualaoloan/nualaoloan/_posts/faith/_posts/2015-05-03-living-christian-call-prophecy-witness.md

 He said they must be:

-> “the living presence of the Gospel in the field of education, science and culture”__ and must __“know how to enter, with courage, into the Areopagus of contemporary cultures and to initiate dialogue, aware of the gift they are able to offer to all."
+> “the living presence of the Gospel in the field of education, science and culture”__ and must __“know how to enter, with courage, into the Areopagus of contemporary cultures and to initiate dialogue, aware of the gift they are able to offer to all."__

-> "Francis addressed the challenges you face, saying, __“Catholic schools and universities are attended by many students who are not Christian or do not believe.
+Francis addressed the challenges you face, saying, __“Catholic schools and universities are attended by many students who are not Christian or do not believe.
 Catholic educational institutions offer to all an approach to education that has as its aim the full development of the person, which responds to the right of every person to access to knowledge.
-However, they are also called upon to offer, with full respect for the freedom of each person and using the methods appropriate to the scholastic environment, the Christian belief, that is, to present Jesus Christ as the meaning of life, the cosmos and history.
+However, they are also called upon to offer, with full respect for the freedom of each person and using the methods appropriate to the scholastic environment, the Christian belief, that is, to present Jesus Christ as the meaning of life, the cosmos and history.__

 > "Jesus began to proclaim the good news of the 'Galilee of the people', a crossroads of people, diverse in terms of race, culture and religion.
 This context resembles today's world, in certain respects.
 The profound changes that have led to the ever wider diffusion of multicultural societies require those who work in the school or university sector to be involved in educational itineraries involving comparison and dialogue, with a courageous and innovative fidelity that enables Catholic identity to encounter the various 'souls' of multicultural society."

 We do live in such a different world - you must educate children who live in a virtual world, who are subject to massive pressures, many of whose parents have moved on from traditional values, where children may have three parents, or two parents of the same sex, where siblings may not have a common father, where people may be unable work for generations, where they may have lost their homes to the recession, or live in fear of losing them.

 We also live in a world in which the Catholic people of Ireland can be very proud of their Catholic past.
 So much was given by so many in so many different places by Irish Catholics.
 And today the people of Ireland are among the most generous in the world.
 The World Giving Index was published a few months ago.
 It reports that in 2013, when Ireland was in such a difficult place its people still managed to be ranked 4th in the world in giving behaviours.

 Just behind Myanmar and the US which were joint first and Canada which was third.
 A very significant achievement for the people of Ireland.
 It measured helping a stranger, donating money and volunteering time.
 The UK came 7th!
 That is real witness, and whilst many people claim that we live in post Catholic Ireland I know that so much of the volunteering, the giving and the helping is still done because people believe and can see the value of witness, even when they don’t volunteer themselves, they may give to organisations like the SVP which does so much good for people across the world, and it is a Catholic organisation.

 The Church has much to do in this world, and Catholic education must accept the many challenges its pupils face and help them, never forgetting what it is really all about.

 Pope Francis on the first day of his Papacy said: